navidcy/IntrinsicOceanicLFVariabilityUOHC/README.md

 Notebook `prepare-raw-data.ipynb` utilizes [`cosima-cookbook`](https://github.com/cosima/cosima-cookbook)'s functionality to load the required variables needed from the above-mentioned experiments.

-Alternatively, if getting access to Australia's HPC seems cumbersome, then feel free to download the processed output from Zenodo repository doi:[10.5281/zenodo.4924968](https://doi.org/10.5281/zenodo.4924968) and populate with that the `output` directory.
+Alternatively, if getting access to the [Australian National Computing Infrastructure](https://nci.org.au) seems cumbersome, then feel free to download the processed output from Zenodo repository doi:[10.5281/zenodo.4924968](https://doi.org/10.5281/zenodo.4924968) and populate with that the `output` directory.

 ## Directory structure